MateuszSamin/synergyai/papers/tech.md

 Where $A(T)$ is the result of the static analysis, $D(T)$ is the result of the dynamic analysis, and $G(T)$ is the result of the holder graph assessment.

-$R(T)$ can be regarded as the final risk value caculated by the ensemble.
+$R(T)$ can be regarded as the final risk value calculated by the ensemble.

 ## Accuracy improvements {#accimp}